en_USEnglish

 Incorrect use of pages

-Incorrect use of canonical URLs, such as on pages with unique content or by not using them when required, can be detrimental to SEO.
-Incorrect implementation of this feature can lead to indexing and ranking problems.
+Incorrect use of canonical URLs, such as on pages with unique content or not using them when appropriate, can be detrimental to SEO.
+Improper implementation of this feature can lead to indexing and ranking issues.

 Tools for managing canonical URLs